 - Poetry readings can work in many venues including libraries, coffee shops, schools, community centres, bookshops, arts centres or even shopping centres.
 You could programme a poetry coffee morning, a literary lunch or a poetic picnic.
 Your event could invite local poets to read their work, or you could gather a selection of well-known members of your community (eg head of the local Chamber of Commerce, local well-known writers, actors or sports people, your local TD, teachers, business people) to read from a selection of poems.
-Take a look at our poetry packs below, which include suggested poems to read on the day around a number of appealing themes, including Connections.
-If you would like some advice on how to get in touch with poets in your area, please take a look at our Poets' Database (see under How to Find a Local Poet below) or get in touch with us and we'll be happy to help.
+Take a look at our selection of poems on this year's Poetry Surprises theme below, for some ideas to get you started (coming soon).

 - Host an Open Mic night for both experienced poets and writers who might be reading their work for the first time.
 We’d encourage extending the invitation to musicians as well.
 Often, this format works well with 1 or 2 featured poets who are planned and promoted beforehand, with the rest of the time filled with sign-ups on the night.
 Often, organisers will designate one person to take names and announce the running order throughout the night.

 What do I need to think about when planning a local event for Poetry Day?

 - What?
 Where?
 When?
 Decide on a time and place, depending on the type of event you have in mind.
 Take an estimate of what your numbers might be on the night in order to find a venue of appropriate size.